danecrosby/Postal-Lightning/README.md

 # Postal-Lightning
 Mapping lightning strikes geo data to US Postal codes

-This project takes lightning stike from the [NOAA Cloud-to-Ground Lightning Strikes](https://console.cloud.google.com/bigquery(cameo:product/noaa-public/lightning)?project=geo-lightning&ws=!1m0) which is daily lightning strikes aggregated into 0.1 x 0.1 degree tiles, sized roughly 11 km^2, and tries to map that data onto US postal codes by determining which tiles fall into which postal code area.
+This project takes lightning stike from the [NOAA Cloud-to-Ground Lightning Strikes](https://console.cloud.google.com/bigquery(cameo:product/noaa-public/lightning)?project=geo-lightning&ws=!1m0) which is daily lightning strikes aggregated into 0.1 x 0.1 degree tiles, sized roughly 11 km^2, and tries to map that data onto US postal codes by determining which of these tiles fall into which postal code area.
+It uses the [ST_CONTAINS() function](https://postgis.net/docs/ST_Contains.html) and postal code geographical polygon data from the zipcodes table map the tiles onto complex polygonal postal codes.

 # Workflow Orchestration